 Natural Features Inventory

-Join us at the spring kickoff sessions at the Leslie Science & Nature Center to learn about inventory procedures, routes, and training sessions.
-We currently have four surveys to participate in: Salamanders, Frogs and Toads, and Breeding Birds.
+Join us at the spring kickoff sessions to learn about inventory procedures, routes, and training sessions.
+Please see the calendar for details.
+We currently have five surveys to participate in: Salamanders, Frogs and Toads, Turtle Stewards, Butterflies, and Breeding Birds.

 We are looking for individuals who have an ongoing interest in volunteering in a particular park and would like to participate more in planning or leading volunteer workdays.
 Park Stewards are people who have a special interest in one or more Natural Areas.
 They can participate with NAP and the stewardship of that park in many ways.
 Park Stewards have the opportunity to help design & participate in stewardship activities, monitor park ecology, run workdays, build community, learn more about native ecosystems & restoration, meet other volunteers, and have fun!